urql-graphql/urql-devtools/CONTRIBUTING.md

 yarn
 ```

-Run `yarn start` to initiate the Webpack and TypeScript build (for the extension and exchange, respectively).
+Run `yarn start` to initiate the build of the extension.

 ```sh
 yarn start